Frequently Asked Questions

 So, what exactly do you do?

 I’m a graphic designer with a marketing background who specializes in brand design.
 That means I make all the things (yes, all of them) that a brand requires for proper and lovely operation.
-If it is printed or digital, chances are I’ve made one before and can absolutely make on for you.
+Besides visual brand identity systems, if it is printed or digital, chances are I’ve made one before and can absolutely make on for you.

 What if these defined packages don’t work for me?